JAVADEV7585/TicTocToeGame/README.md

 # TicTocToeGame
-TicTocToe Using Java programming and TDD Approach
+TicTocToe Using Java programming and TDD Approach Steps to run the program:
+1. Extract the file and open the coomand prompt and navigate to the folder where TicTacApp.java resides and

-1. Run the Java Application using CommandLine as below :- javac TicTacApp.java java TicTacApp 3
+2. Run the Java Application using CommandLine as below :- javac TicTacApp.java java TicTacApp 3

- It will execute do the following steps consecutively.
+ It will execute by doing the following steps consecutively.
  1. By passing commandline argument as 3 , 3*3 2 dimension array will be created
  2. Ensure it by printing the the created 2 dimension array
  3. Allows the Player1 and Player2 to play alternatively using a boolean flag variable - swapPlayers.